lter/ssecr-c-cycling/CONTRIBUTING.md

 This is for internal contributing dynamics between members of C cycling group. anyone else .....
 ### Version Control & GitHub
 We are working on separate scripts for our individual local data processing.
+Data analyst who is making the main script can make separate shifts. we are having a data drive in a separate drive: Gdrive naming conventions:
+SLUG
+00_Data.collection_v1.R
-Data analyst who is making the As much as possible, use the style of "[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)" in your commit messages.
+As much as possible, use the style of "[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)" in your commit messages.
 See [here](https://njlyon0.github.io/tips/commits.html) for a nice summary of the highlights of that approach.

 For **minor changes**, (1) communicate with the team to avoid merge conflicts and (2) make commits directly to `main`